diogolmenezes/test_prepare/README.md

 - mongo_user: User of MongoDB, not required
 - mongo_password: Password of MongoDB, not required
 - fixtures_path: Phisical path of fixtures folder, required. `Ex: ${__dirname}/../fixtures`
+- verbose: Enable verbose mode.
+This will log test prepare info and feedbacks about connection and fixtures imports.
+Default is false.

 # Create fixture file